Wednesday, March 5, 2014

 (d) Our minds are not only quiet and settled, but we are also marvellously glad, and have great joy because of the heavenly inheritance which awaits us.

-(6) The foundation of hope is an assured testimony of the conscience, by the gift of the Holy Spirit, that we are loved by God, and this is nothing else but that which we call faith, from which it follows that through faith our consciences are quieted.
+(6) The foundation of hope is an assured testimony of the conscience, by the gift of the Holy Spirit, that we are loved by God, and this is nothing else but that which we call faith, from which it follows that through faith our consciences are quieted.5:6 7 For when we were yet without strength, in due f time Christ died for the ungodly.

 (e) With which he loves us.

-(7) A sure comfort in adversity, so that our peace and quietness of conscience are not troubled: for he that so loved them that were of no strength and while they were yet sinners, that he died for them, how can he neglect them, having now been sanctified and living in him?
+(7) A sure comfort in adversity, so that our peace and quietness of conscience are not troubled: for he that so loved them that were of no strength and while they were yet sinners, that he died for them, how can he neglect them, having now been sanctified and living in him?5:7 8 For scarcely g for a righteous man will one die: yet peradventure for a good man some would even dare to die.

 (f) At an appropriate and proper time which the Father had appointed.

 (8) An amplifying of the love of God towards us, so that we cannot doubt it, who delivered Christ to death for the unjust and for them from whom he could receive no useful thing, and, what is more, for his very enemies.
-How can it be then that Christ, being now alive, should not save them from destruction whom by his death he justifies and reconciles.
+How can it be then that Christ, being now alive, should not save them from destruction whom by his death he justifies and reconciles.5:8 But God h commendeth his love toward us, in that, while we were yet i sinners, Christ died for us.

 (g) In the place of a just man.

-(h) He commends his love toward us, so that in the midst of our afflictions we may know assuredly that he will be present with us.
+(h) He commends his love toward us, so that in the midst of our afflictions we may know assuredly that he will be present with us.5:9 Much more then, being now justified by his blood, we shall be saved from k wrath through him.

 (i) While sin reigned in us.